 Middland on TwitterMy Tweets

-- Tuesday Night as of Sep.
-16 5:00 AM EDTTuesday Night - Partly cloudy in the evening, then clear.
-Low of 43F.
+- Wednesday Night as of Jan.
+28 4:00 AM ESTWednesday Night - Clear in the evening, then partly cloudy.
+Low of 1F.
 Winds less than 5 mph.

 Starting to feel like fall in the morning, and certain trees are starting to look like fall.
 Here’s another tree to drop everything to go look at while it is still in full fall color.
 It’s a Katsura Tree, Cercidiphyllum japonicum.
 Presumably the leaves smell like cotton candy when they turn and start dropping, but, like those Magic Eye posters, it doesn’t work for me.